jackson-024/jackson-024/README.md

 🔭 I’m currently working on portals for a Digital lending platform

-💬 Ask me about javascript, React, Python ....
+💬 Ask me about javascript, React, Python, Java ....

 📫 How to reach me: miringujeff02@gmail.com